 Staff are working from home, except those supporting core campus services for students and a small number of research staff who need to access laboratory equipment.

 In these extraordinary times, the University is working with organisations and communities to contribute towards local, national and global efforts against the coronavirus pandemic.
 You can read more about our response to Covid-19.

-We are closely following guidance from the government and taking comprehensive steps to make sure our campus remains a safe and welcoming place for students to live, work and study.
+For the safety of those who do need to access our campus at this time, we are closely following guidance from the government and taking comprehensive steps to make sure our campus remains a safe and welcoming place.

 We’ve put in place measures including those related to: